kenplusplus/tdx-tools/utils/td-migration/README.md

 It supports to pre-binding a user TD with `migtd_hash` in case `migTD` is not created yet.
 The real binding needs to be done before pre-migration.
 Please run below command to go through migration using pre-binding.

+**Note:** The MigTD hash value is stored in `/usr/share/td-migration/migtd.servtd_info_hash`, if the td-migration package has been installed.

 - Create Migration TDs, please refer to previous step

 - Create source TD and destination TD